frandallfarmer/neohabitat/pushserver/public/docs/help/help.class.56.md

-# Short_sign help
+# Short Sign help

-What's the matter?
-Can't you read?
+*What's the matter?
+Can't you read?*